 The twelve-piece big band playing at Club Harlem included trumpets, trombones and a rhythm section that included an acoustic guitar, acoustic bass, drums, and a piano.
 The popularity of Club Harlem drew wealthy white people to the club, along with work class and middle class Blacks from across North Omaha.

 Popular singer Wyonnie “Mr. Blues” Harris got his start at Jim Bell’s Club Harlem.
 While singing the blues, he also showed his remarkable dancing skills.
 During the next five years, Harris became the top singer in Omaha.
 Partnering with Velda Shannon, they became popular enough to travel to New York to sing in Harlem.

-In late 1938, the numbers started dropping dramatically at Jim Bell’s Harlem.
-By late 1938, the club had been retooled and was relaunched as Swingland.
+Towards the end of the big dance and jazz era in late 1958, the numbers started dropping dramatically at Jim Bell’s Harlem.
+By late 1958, the club had been retooled and was relaunched as Swingland.

 You Might Also Like…

 - A History of Omaha’s Near North Side Neighborhood

 - A History of Social Clubs in North Omaha

 - Love, P. (1997) A Thousand Honey Creeks Later: My Life in Music from Basie to Motown—and Beyond.
 Wesleyan University Press.